 F1.
 Is there an independent judiciary?
 4 / 4

-The judiciary is largely independent, and legal provisions for a fair and speedy trial are generally observed.
-The highest court is the Eastern Caribbean Supreme Court, but under certain circumstances, there is a right of appeal to the Trinidad-based Caribbean Court of Justice, and the Privy Council in London.
+The judiciary is largely independent.
+The highest court is the Eastern Caribbean Supreme Court, but under certain circumstances there is a right of appeal to the Trinidad-based Caribbean Court of Justice and the Privy Council in London.

 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

-Defendants are guaranteed a range of legal rights, which are mostly respected in practice.
-Arbitrary arrests are prohibited and security forces generally operate professionally.
-However, extended pretrial detention is a problem, with some detainees remaining in custody for more than two years before facing trial—or seeing the charges against them dropped.
+Defendants are guaranteed a range of due process rights, which are mostly respected in practice; legal provisions for a fair trial are generally observed.
+Arbitrary arrests are prohibited, and security forces generally operate professionally.
+However, extended pretrial detention is a problem, with some detainees remaining in custody for more than two years before facing trial or having their cases dismissed.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

 While the country is free of war and other such threats to physical security, the government in recent years has struggled to contain a high rate of violent crime, which is linked primarily to street gangs fighting for territory and control of the domestic drug trade.
 Prison conditions remain overcrowded.

 A total of 23 homicides were recorded in 2018, the same number as in 2017, giving St. Kitts and Nevis one of the world’s highest homicide rates on a per capita basis.
 In an effort to address the problem, the St. Kitts and Nevis Defence Force was given police powers for a period of six months in August 2018, and troops from the Barbados-based Regional Security System were deployed to the country in October.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4